Caisse CEO says open to further Bombardier investment

-TORONTO (Reuters) - Caisse de depot et placement du Quebec is open to investing further in Bombardier Inc (BBDb.TO) but does not intend to provide more funding in the immediate future, Chief Executive Michael Sabia told reporters.
+TORONTO, Feb 24 (Reuters) - Caisse de depot et placement du Quebec is open to investing further in Bombardier Inc but does not intend to provide more funding in the immediate future, Chief Executive Michael Sabia told reporters.

 Quebec’s public pension fund manager agreed to buy a 30 percent stake in Bombardier’s rail business for $1.5 billion in November, providing a bigger cash cushion for Bombardier’s planemaking unit.